mailpile/moggie/README.md

     # The following commands run from the root of the git repo
     cd /path/to/moggie

+    # Hard-code a dummy passphrase for Moggie.
+Note this ends up written
+    # in the clear to the filesystem: don't use a real passphrase.
+    python3 -m moggie config set Secrets passphrase 'this-is-insecure'

     # Read some mail using Moggie:
     python3 -m moggie -f /path/to/archive.mbox